stagerightlabs/symfony-starter/README.md

 # Symfony 6 Starter

-This repo provides a jumping off point for creating a new Symfony 6 application using docker services to support local development.
+This repo provides a jumping off point for creating a web application using Symfony 6 and Docker.

 ## Instructions